FAA clears Boeing 737 Max to fly again

-(AP) — After nearly two years and a pair of deadly crashes, U.S. Federal Aviation Administration is clearing Boeing’s 737 Max for flight.
+After nearly two years and a pair of deadly crashes, U.S. Federal Aviation Administration has cleared Boeing’s 737 Max for flight.

 The nation’s air safety agency announced the move early Wednesday, saying it was done after a comprehensive and methodical 20-month review process.